 WHERE TO STAY TO EXPLORE LANGDALE PIKES

-Great Langdale is a remote region in the Lake District with limited choice when it comes to accommodation.
-The Great Langdale Campsite provides pitches, pods, tipis and yurts.
+Great Langdale is a remote region in the Lake District with limited choices when it comes to accommodation.
+The Great Langdale Campsite provides pitches, pods, tipis, and yurts.
 But, for more creature comforts, here are some recommendations from us.

 BUDGET